romaninozemtsev/personal_finance/README.md

 - [ ] config list of known subscriptions (e.g netflix is always subscription, but apple can be one time or both)
 - [ ] web app with interactive dashboard
 - [ ] migrate current python dict code to pandas
+- [ ] deduplicate transactions by either ref number or hash

 ### How it works